stadium-software/full-width-top-bar/README.md

 ![Menu Example](images/menu-view.png)

 ## Display Option: Fixed Top Bar
+NOTE: This option will only work if the menu is in the first row of the page

 1. Adding two classes, "stadium-top-bar" and "fixed-top-bar" to the menu control will cause the top bar stretch and also remain fixed at the top of the page while the remaining content will scroll

 **Example showing a fixed top bar:**